eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 12 - Machine Translation.md

 	* Postprocessing: remove @@$<space>$ seqs
 * Sentence Piece marks whitespace with an underscore for every following word
 	* *Hello _wor ld*
-	* Postprocessing: Deleta all spaces, then replace _ by space
+	* Postprocessing: Delete all spaces, then replace _ by space

 #### Sentence piece